 Offering everything from multi-starred dining experiences to bustling little exotic bistros, Geneva is a gastronomic heaven.
 Holding one Michelin star, Rasoi by Vineet at Mandarin Oriental, Geneva is the best Indian restaurant in town – its subtle and contemporary cuisine is a journey in itself to a country full of tastes and textures.
-The hotel’s Le Sud restaurant, meanwhile, infuses traditional brasserie cooking with the flavours of the South, adding a Mediterranean and modern twist to a classical approach.
+The hotel’s Café Calla, meanwhile, offers a healthy modern Swiss/French menu inspired by local produce, which can be enjoyed al fresco by the banks of the Rhône on the Parisian-style terrace.
 Geneva is full of great pizzerias and some of them have become institutions, such as family-friendly Da Paolo and Luigia, which offers interesting and often quirky pizzas.
 Naturally, cheese fondue is part of the staple diet and can be tasted at its best at La Coulouvrenière, the Vieux Carouge, or Les Antiquaires.

 On the town